Building Tomorrow's Leaders

 “I always thought police officers were kind of mean to people.
 But since I’ve been here, the police officers have been nothing but nice to me," he said.

 (The officers) are always helping me out.
 They told me some serious stuff to help me be a better person.
-They told me I was a chosen to be here.
+They told me I was chosen to be here.
 They told me I was awesome.
 They told me I’m a leader.
 I’ve never seen myself like that before.— Levi Johnson

 Officer Trey Hunt and Deputy Neville Smith both worked as counselors for Camp POSTCARD.
 Hunt is a member of the Sioux Falls Police Department and Smith is a member of the Minnehaha County Sheriff Department.
 They called the camp the right thing at the right time.